caged/portlandcrime/README.md

 ## Demographics
 There are neighborhood demographics in db/data/neighborhood-demographics.csv and supporting models for those demographics, however, I found them to be outdated and questionable so I chose not to use them.
-I've asked the city about updating these statistics and was informed that they don't have the budget for it, but they gave me the census block data they used to correlate neighborhoods to census blocks.
+I've asked the city about updating these statistics and was informed that they haven't received budget approval for such a project, but they gave me the census block data they used to correlate neighborhoods to census blocks.
 I hope I can use this data to upgrade neighborhood demographics for the new American Community Survey.

 If you want to import demographics anyway, run `rake migrations:three_import_neighborhood_demographics`